Office

 Download 1800 Pixels JPEG Image.

 Maximize the potential of this 1800-pixel image: at 300 DPI, it delivers exceptional detail up to 6 inches, while at 150 DPI, it offers clarity for prints up to 12 inches.
-Press accreditation unlocks high-res images without watermarks.
-Need something now?
-Download a low-res image instantly.
-For attribution details, see the Image Credits Section.
+High-res, no watermark images await those with press accreditation.
+For instant access, download a low-res version.
+Consult the Image Credits Section for information on photo credits.

 Mistuhiro Shoji Work at Nagasaki